FLORIDA UNCLAIMED FUNDS

 "WE'VE LOCATED FUNDS ON YOUR BEHALF..."

-If you've landed here odds are high you've been notified that you or someone you're related to is owed funds from Florida.
-Many times this contact comes from a third party, commonly referred to as 'locator' or 'recovery agent.'
+If you've landed here odds are high you've been notified that you or someone related to you is owed funds in Florida.
+Many times this contact comes from a third party, commonly referred to as 'Locator' or 'Recovery Agent.'

-Often you are not told 'where' these funds are located, just that for a percentage of the recovery, the informant will offer to obtain the money for you.
+Often you are not told 'where' these funds are located, just that for a percentage of the recovery, typically 30-50%, the informant will offer to obtain the money for you.

 HOW TO FIND YOUR UNCLAIMED FUNDS